An Experimental Study of Noise Reduction in Wind Turbine Airfoils with Serrated Trailing Edges: Experimental Apparatus and Procedure

-The microphone used is the BSWA MPA 416 pressure transducer, with a radius of 1/4 inch and a frequency response of 20-20000 Hz, as shown in Fig.~\ref{digital_acquisition}.
-It can be suitable for this experiment.

-The digital acquisition instrument used is a product from NI (National Instruments), consisting of a PXIe-1071 chassis, a PXIe-8102 controller, multiple PXIe-4496 data acquisition cards, and related communication cables, as shown in Fig.~\ref{digital_acquisition}.
-One PXIe-4496 data acquisition card can sample for 16 channels synchronously, with a single-channel synchronous sampling rate of 204.8 kS/s, meeting the sampling frequency requirements for noise measurement in this work.
+The noise measurement setup utilized BSWA MPA 416 pressure transducer microphones (1/4-inch radius, 20 to 20,000 Hz frequency range).
+Data acquisition was performed with a National Instruments (NI) system, comprising a PXIe-1071 chassis, a PXIe-8102 controller, and multiple PXIe-4496 data acquisition cards.
+Each PXIe-4496 card supported synchronous sampling across 16 channels with a rate of 204.8 kS/s, ensuring compliance with the frequency requirements for accurate noise measurement.

-After the sound pressure signal from the microphone enters the noise analyzer, it is processed and stored using the data acquisition program written in LabVIEW, resulting in a .tdms format file.
-When analyzing the data, the required .tdms format file is imported into the FFT analysis program also written in Labview.
-The FFT analysis program has the functionality to calculate the FFT and allows for setting the starting point of the time segment, the number of time segments, the sliding window function, reference channels, and more.
-The interface of the FFT analysis program is shown in Fig.~\ref{fft_analysis}.
-Unless otherwise specified, the sampling rate in this experiment is 65536 samples/s, the time segment length is 4096, the total sampling time is 10 s for each data acquisition, and the spectral overlap rate is set to 50\% to enable smooth spectrum calculation when averaging over the total sampling time.